w3c/distributed-tracing-wg/EXPLAINER.md

 ### Goals

-- To provide a standard mechanism to propagate shared context across various applications and services so that multiple tracing platforms can be used in concert with each other.
+- To provide a standard mechanism to propagate trace context across various applications and services so that multiple tracing platforms can be used in concert with each other.
 - To provide a method for application developers to trace requests without invading users' privacy.

 ### Non Goals